 Students transferring to King's from another university should contact the Registrar's Office.
 The process for assessing and assigning transfer credit will begin after you have been admitted and submitted your deposit to King's.
-Transfer credit assessment should be complete prior to course selection.
 For questions related to this process, please e-mail admissions@ukings.ca.
-Once you have been notified that your transfer credits have been formally assessed for eligibility, you may contact Academic and Enrolment Services for academic advice on what courses to take to fulfill the requirements for your degree.
+Once you have been notified that your transfer credits have been formally assessed for eligibility, it is recommended to contact Academic and Enrolment Services for academic advice on what courses to take to fulfill the requirements for your degree.